ColinNebula/nebula-screen-capture/MOBILE_ADMIN_ACCESS.md

 - After 2nd tap: Shows "2/5"
 - After 3rd tap: Shows "3/5"
 - After 4th tap: Shows "4/5"
-- After 5th tap: Admin panel opens!
+- After 5th tap: Admin login modal opens!

 The counter has a **green badge** with white border that bounces on each tap.